FrankEnderman/Butter/Overview.md

 # Overview
 Butter is a system usability tool.
-## compiled editions
-if you want to tinker with the code, download the batch file instead. if you are a end user, download the executable (EXE) version.
 ## Compatibility
 the modern versions are not compatible with DOS and will not run on windows 8, 7, Vista, XP, 98/95, windows ME
 ## Links for Files